play-co/gcif/README.md

 Early test results indicate that GCIF files are ~60% the size of PNG sprites, and the decompression speed is comparable or better than libpng.

-The compression rate for this speed reaches for the Pareto frontier for lossless image compression without using any multithreading.
+The compression ratio for this speed reaches for the Pareto frontier for lossless image compression without using any multithreading, though it is a thread-safe codebase, allowing you to decode several images in parallel.

 The code is well-written in our opinion, easy to read and adapt, and easy to incorporate into mobile development.